milenkovicm/testcontainers-redpanda-rs/README.md

 let container = Redpanda::latest();
 let redpanda_node = docker.run(container);

-// auto create topic is enabled by default,
+// Auto create topic is enabled by default,
 // use this if you need to create a topic with
 // specific number of partitions. redpanda_node.exec(Redpanda::cmd_create_topic("new_topic", 3));